Yuvrajchandra/TipsNTricks/README.md

   {
     if (n < 0)
         return 0;
-    // base case
     if (n <= 1)
         return 1;

-    // Use Kamenetsky formula to calculate
-    // the number of digits
-    double x = ((n * log10(n / M_E) +
+    // Use Kamenetsky formula to calculate the number of digits double x = ((n * log10(n / M_E) +
                  log10(2 * M_PI * n) /
                  2.0));